zhilk/repro-collab/CONTRIBUTING.md

 Key points:
 - Be respectful and inclusive
 - Focus on constructive feedback
-- Report issues to peiker@mpib-berlin.mpg.de
+- Report issues to peikert@mpib-berlin.mpg.de
 - All community interactions are covered by this code

 ## Development Setup